Tariff overview

 Music for dance and entertainment organised by restaurant establishments

-(available in German, French and Italian only)314 kB -
+(available in German, French and Italian only)302 kB -

 Common Tariff Hb: Tariff information

-Parties, DJ sets and dance events organised by non-restaurant establishments
+Events with music for dancing and entertainment: Parties, DJ sets and other events organised by non-restaurant establishments (such as club, town or village)

-(available in German, French and Italian only)320 kB -
+(available in German, French and Italian only)317 kB -

 Common Tariff HV: Tariff information